raycast/utils/docs/utils-reference/getting-started.md

 ### v1.12.5

-- Add string array support for OAuth scope (Thanks @tonka3000!).
+- Added string array support for OAuth scope (Thanks @tonka3000!).

 ### v1.12.4

-- Add `tokenResponseParser` and `tokenRefreshResponseParser` in the options of `OAuthService`.
+- Added `tokenResponseParser` and `tokenRefreshResponseParser` in the options of `OAuthService`.
-- Fix built-in Slack OAuthServices.
+- Fixed built-in Slack OAuthServices.

 ### v1.12.3